 Approximately 70,000 men died from a plague that God inflicted on Israel, evidently as punishment for the sin that King David committed when he took a census that was against God’s will.

 An account of the census is also given in 2 Samuel 24, which states in verse one, “Again the anger of the Lord was aroused against Israel. . . .
 Although no reason is given in this passage as to why God was angry with the people of Israel, it is clear that they were not innocent.”

-We realize that it is not always be possible for humans to completely understand the reasons for everything that God does.
+It is not always possible for humans to completely understand the reasons for everything that God does.
 Therefore, the explanations we have provided in an attempt to rationalize the killing of seemingly innocent people may not entirely satisfy the reader.
 However, if God is the Creator of life, He is sovereign, so He has the right to terminate life, whether through the actions of people He instructs to do so or by His own actions.

 Furthermore, if we are willing to accept the fact that God is righteous, as is taught in the Bible (e.g., 2 Chronicles 12:6; Ezra 9:15; Nehemiah 9:8; Psalm 11:7; 116:5; 119:137; 129:4; 145:17; Lamentations 1:18; Daniel 9:14), then we have good reason to trust Him to do the right thing with regard to every matter.